National Diabetes Prevention Program

 Evidence-Based Programming for Diabetes Prevention

-The National Diabetes Prevention Program (National DPP) was created in 2010 to address the increasing burden of prediabetes and type 2 diabetes.
-This national effort creates partnerships between both public and private organizations to offer evidence-based, cost-effective interventions that have proven to help prevent type 2 diabetes in communities.
+The National Diabetes Prevention Program (National DPP) is a partnership of public and private organizations working to prevent or delay type 2 diabetes.
+The National DPP was created in 2010 to address the increasing burden of prediabetes and type 2 diabetes.
+This national effort creates partnerships between healthcare providers and community-based organizations to offer evidence-based, cost-effective interventions that have proven to help prevent type 2 diabetes in communities.
+Organizations that implement a National DPP make it easier for people at risk for type 2 diabetes to participate in evidence-based lifestyle change programs to reduce their risk of developing type 2 diabetes.

 - Federal agencies